nomad-coe/nomad-parser-cp2k/README.md

 of this parser.

 ## Documentation
-This parser follows the [google style guide](https://google.github.io/styleguide/pyguide.html?showone=Comments#Comments) for documenting python code.
+This parser tries to follow the [google style guide](https://google.github.io/styleguide/pyguide.html?showone=Comments#Comments) for documenting python code.
 Documenting makes it much easier to follow the logic behind your parser.